Liability Coverage and the Duty to Defend

 Defense Costs Not Subject To Limits

-Under most general liability policies, expenses the insurer incurs to defend you are covered as Supplementary Payments.
+Under most general liability policies, any expenses the insurer incurs to defend you are covered as Supplementary Payments.
 These expenses are not subject to the policy limits.
 In some cases, the amount your insurer pays to defend you against a lawsuit may exceed the amount it pays in damages or a settlement.
 Some claims generate defense costs only.

 Declaratory Judgment or Reservation of Rights